Shubhra Ghosh Dastidar

 Our systems of specific interests are proteins, lipids, nucleic acids, small molecule (drugs).
 These exercises only tells us how do the biomolecules function but also lead to understand the kind of errors at the molecular level that can result functional defect and diseases.
 Once this is understood, it provides a direction for designing a lead compound (drug molecule) in a rational manner.
 Some of our recent interests include (i) mechanism of conformational modulations on αβ-Tubulin dimer and their control over cell divisions, (ii) structural dynamics of the Bcl2 family of proteins and their role in apoptosis and cancer therapy, (iii) Kinase allosteric and their inhibition using drug molecules, (iv) ligand design and various others.

 Primarily we use standard molecular dynamics methods to simulate the all-atom dynamics of the systems and also use more advanced methods of accelerated molecular dynamics to compute the free energy landscapes of the biomolecular functions.
-We are also using machine learning based approaches to analyze conformational ensembles.
+We are also developing machine learning based protocols to analyze conformational ensembles.

 Here is a list of selected publications: